novasamatech/nova-utils/README.md

 Note: Icons should be used from trusted sources, however currently icons are not available on the participants' websites, so for convenience, there is /icons folder.

 [Nova Wallet]: https://t.me/novawallet

+## License
+Nova utils is available under the Apache 2.0 license.
+See the LICENSE file for more info.
+© Novasama Technologies GmbH 2023